Skip to content

 2. First Pour (0:45–1:15)

-• Pour water in a spiral motion up to 60% of the total weight (e.g., 300g).
+• Pour in a steady spiral up to 150 g total weight (≈60% of total water)

 3. Second Pour (1:15–1:45)

-• Add the remaining water (e.g., up to 500g total).
+• Add the remaining water, pouring up to 250 g total

 4. Final Touch

-• Stir gently with a spoon (clockwise and counter-clockwise).
+• Do not stir with a spoon

 V60 Coffee

-Brewing with the Hario V60 is more than a method — it’s a craft.
+Brewing with the Hario V60 is more than a method, it’s a craft.
 With the right technique, tools, and a bit of patience, the V60 pour over can deliver a clean, nuanced cup of coffee that rivals any café.

-Take this guide as a starting point and make it your own.
 Adjust your variables, taste often, and enjoy the process of dialing in your perfect cup of V60 coffee.

 Hario V60 Dripper – simple, beautiful, very cheap and brews a clean cup every time.